The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Results

 \subsection{All-Sky Searches}

 For each GW frequency in our search, we performed a detection analysis on the 12.5-year data which marginalized over the source sky location. \autoref{fig:bf} shows the Bayes factor for a CW at each searched GW frequency in purple.
-It is important to note the large Bayes factor for $f_{\rm GW}= 2.45 \times 10^{-9}$ Hz (the lowest frequency analyzed), with a steady decrease in the following four frequency bins.
-Ordinarily, this would be a first indication for the detection of a CW.
+It is important to note that the Bayes factor for $f_{\rm GW}= 2.45 \times 10^{-9}$ Hz (the lowest frequency analyzed) was undefined, with a steady decrease in the following four frequency bins.
+Ordinarily, a very large (or undefined) Bayes factor would be a first indication for the detection of a CW.
 However, given the strong evidence for the existence of a CRN process in the 12.5-year data set \citep{12p5_gwb}, it is clear that this signal appears to be of similar form; that is, what we have detected is bright at low frequencies and declines toward higher frequency.
 Once a common red-noise process is added to the model, with the $\mathrm{log}_{10}A_\mathrm{CRN}$ and $\gamma_{\mathrm{CRN}}$ parameters fixed to the maximum likelihood values ($-15.80$ and $6.08$, respectively) found by a search analogous to \citet{12p5_gwb}, the Bayes factors for a CW at low $f_{\rm GW}$ return to $<1$ (leftmost red points in the figure).
 Therefore, throughout this paper, we will present the results of many analyses with a fixed CRN included in our model.
+To constrain the \revtwo{initially undefined} Bayes factor at $f_{\rm GW} = 2.45$ nHz, we adapt the methodology described in \citet{zoom} to use a second MCMC analysis to ``zoom in" on the low end of the strain prior range by limiting the prior to the 10th percentile of the original posterior.
+Therefore, the posterior height at $h_0 = 0$ becomes